Syro-Malabaric Rite: Definitive decision of the Vatican

 In 1934, Rome decided to restore the original East Syriac Rite in the Syro-Malabar Church, and appointed committee to direct the restoration of the Syro-Malabaric Qurbāna Taqsa.
 On June 26, 1957, Pope Pius XII restored and published the complete text of the Syro-Malabar Rāza Qurbāna Taqsa.
 A partial translation of this liturgy from Syriac into Malayalam was published on July 3, 1962, signed by all 7 bishops of the Syro-Malabar Church at that time, and was implemented throughout the Church.

 Parecattil's innovations

-In 1968, Joseph Parecattil, the then president of the Syro-Malabar Bishops' Conference, published a new liturgical text by making further deletions and latinizations in the Taqsa published in 1962.
+In 1968, Joseph Parecattil, the then president of the Syro-Malabar Bishops' Conference, having been dissatisfied with the restored liturgy (Taqsa) published in 1962, published a new liturgical text by making further deletions and latinizations in it.
 At first, it was circulated in the Archdiocese of Ernakulam and then it started spreading to surrounding dioceses, under the influence of Parecattil.
-Following this, newer liturgical experiments based on Hindu Brahminical rites such as the Dharmaram 'Indian Mass', NBCLC 'Bhāratīya Pūja', and the 'Ernakulam Mini Mass' of 1974 also became popular under the patronage of Parecattil.
-The Latin and Syro-Malabar priests who supported these newer liturgical texts started ridiculing the supporters of the restored liturgy as 'Chaldean traditionalists' or 'Chaldeanists' (Kaldāyavādikaḷ).
+Following this, newer liturgical experiments based on Hindu Brahminical rites such as the Dharmaram 'Indian Mass', the National Biblical Catechetical and Liturgical Centre's (NBCLC) 'Bhāratīya Pūja', and the 'Ernakulam Mini Mass' of 1974 also became popular under the patronage of Parecattil.
+Parecattil himself officiated the inaugural usage of the 'Bhāratīya Pūja' at the consecration ceremony of the newly built Saint Mary's Cathedral in Ernakulam.
+The Latin and Syro-Malabar priests who supported these newer and innovative liturgical texts started ridiculing the supporters of the restored liturgy as 'Chaldean traditionalists' or 'Chaldeanists' (Kaldāyavādikaḷ).
 This led to severe dispute and conflict between dioceses within the Syro-Malabar Church.